-Stabilize even more latency With Donar, we were able to stabilize latency enough to have a real-time protocol, VoIP, working seamlessly.
-However, we know that even outside Donar, people encounter problems with VoIP.
-These problems have many sources, ranging from internet peering to WiFi including the "last mile" link (ADSL, coaxial, etc).
-In some cases, our current algorithm directly addresses these problems.
-For example, thanks to its probing, Donar will take the path having the least peering problems.
-When Donar's algorithm has no impact on the latency source, like when the user has a bad WiFi link, performance improvements on Donar can still help to compensate for other latency sources.
+Stabilize even more latency With DONAR, we were able to stabilize latency enough to have a real-time protocol, VoIP, working seamlessly.
+However, we know that even outside DONAR, people encounter problems with VoIP.
+These problems have many sources, ranging from peering to WiFi including the "last mile" link (ADSL, coaxial, etc).
+In some cases, our current algorithm directly address these problems.
+For example, thanks to its probing, DONAR will take the path having the less peering problems.
+When DONAR's algorithm has no impact on the latency source, like when the user has a bad WiFi link, performance improvements on DONAR can still help to compensate for other latency sources.
 First, we think that our scheduling algorithm can be refined, both by using more advanced logic and doing a larger evaluation.
 Second, by taking a white-box approach: we referenced a large number of latency sources (relay rate limiting, relay prioritization, etc.) that we could use to create a local model and better predict latency.

-From traditional multipath to multipath onion circuits While Donar was built on legacy Tor with real time communication in mind, ETOR focuses on organic scaling on a standalone implementation: the two systems are very different and we think that synergies exist between the ETOR and Donar designs.
-As we better understand the benefits of

-Multipath Onion Circuits (MOC), we could work on the minimal set of modifications to port our contribution on Tor.
-With this patched version of Tor, we could then analyze how Donar scheduling could be merged into ETOR's design.
-We identified two main possibilities to integrate Donar's contributions: (i) by enhancing the end-to-end scheduler with the MOC design or (ii) by moving the scheduler to relays as MOC enables relays to take routing decisions inside them.
+From traditional multipath to multipath onion circuits While DONAR was built on legacy Tor with real time communication in mind, SAFE focuses on organic scaling on a standalone implementation: the two systems are very different and we think that synergies exist between SAFE and DONAR designs.
+As we better understand the benefits of Multipath Onion Circuits (MOC), we could work on the minimal set of modifications to port our contribution on Tor.
+With this patched version of Tor, we could then analyze how DONAR scheduling could be merged in SAFE's design.
+We identified two main possibilities to integrate DONAR's contributions: (i) by enhancing the end-to-end scheduler with the MOC design or (ii) by moving the scheduler to relays as MOC enables relays to take routing decisions inside them.
 As there is no obvious better solutions to us, we would compare both of them in various environments with different levels of congestion and churn.
 Our longstanding goal is to better understand what is the full range of benefits that MOC can offer by enabling relays to take routing decisions, especially compared to traditional multipath.